 Only a liver transplant within the next week or so can save him now

 After more than a decade of fighting, little Manikanta’s liver disease has caught up to him.
 His liver has almost entirely failed, and he doesn’t have long left now before it shuts down once and for all.
 His stomach is more swollen than ever and he is in constant pain.
 It's been two years since his liver crossed the point of no-return, after which only a transplant would be able to save his life.
 But though they've tried their best since then, this poor family simply has not been able to gather the money required for such a procedure.
 As a consequence, just this past December, Manikanta nearly died because of how critical his condition had gotten, only barely making it through.
 The next time something like that happens, the poor boy might not live to tell the tale again.

 His family can’t save him this time, only you can

 “Over the years, my wife sold every bit of jewellery she had.
 She wears just glass bangles now.
 And a few years ago I sold a small plot of land that has been in my family for three generations.
-I’m just a daily wager, and even though I work multiple jobs whenever I can… we don’t have enough money to save my son now...
-I don’t even remember how many loans I’ve taken, I just know nobody will lend me any more.”
+I’m just a daily wager, trying to find work wherever I can, whenever I can.
+But after the kind of year we just had, it’s a struggle just to feed my family twice a day.
+There’s no way, even in my wildest dreams, where I could come up with the money he needs for a transplant now all of a sudden, in just a week!
+I don’t even remember how many loans I’ve taken, I just know nobody will lend me any more.” – Srinivas